Relationship Between Personality And Social Anxiety

 Getty/AnnaStills

-Relevant research on personality and SAD
+Relevant research on personality and social anxiety disorder (SAD)

 The diversity of SAD’s presentation has long been recognized, and researchers have previously tried to divide social anxiety disorder into subtypes.
 However, these subtypes have not always been supported by clinical research.
 The study “Higher- and lower-order personality traits and cluster subtypes in social anxiety disorder” primarily set out to create new categorizations based on personality, through the lens of the Big Five traits.